Riding (division): Yorkshire

 The ancient county of Yorkshire had three ridings, North, West and East, originally each subdivided into wapentakes which were created by the Vikings.
-Note that the bounds of the City of York lay outside all the ridings to emphasise its political impartiality.
+The bounds of the City of York lay outside all the ridings to emphasise its political impartiality.

 The Yorkshire ridings were in many ways treated as separate administrative counties, having had separate quarter sessions and also separate lieutenancies since the Restoration.
 This practice was followed by the Local Government Act 1888, which made each of the three ridings an administrative county with an elected county council.
 These county councils, along with the ancient lieutenancies, were abolished in 1974 under the Local Government Act 1972.

 A local government area, East Riding of Yorkshire, was created in 1996, but this does not cover the entire area of the former East Riding and includes areas from the historical West Riding.

 According to the 12th century compilation known as the Leges Edwardi Confessoris, the riding was the third part of a county (provincia); to it causes were brought which could not be determined in the wapentake, and a matter which could not be determined in the riding was brought into the court of the shire.